flow-storm/flow-storm-debugger/Readme.md

    - Debugging statements needs to be constantly typed and removed which gets repetitive and annoying
    - Exploring complex values at the console is tedious, that is why tools like portal, reveal, rebl, etc exist.

-Some of the issues there can be aleviated by adding libraries like scope capture, and portal but it isn't straight forward to integrate them and even if it was IMHO there is a lot to be gained from a proper integrated debugging system.
+Some of the issues there can be alleviated by adding libraries like scope capture, and portal but it isn't straight forward to integrate them and even if it was IMHO there is a lot to be gained from a proper integrated debugging system.

 So I want to stop guessing and a tool that allows me to see what is happening when a Clojure program runs, being it a small expression or an entire codebase.